-Denise Moyo was born in Zimbabwe and moved to the United States.
-She attended Boston University and is a licensed clinical social worker and licensed applied behavior analyst.
-Denise Moyo uses poetry to speak on issues of trauma and emotional pain.
-Her poetry is presented in a way that is prayerful, transformative, and healing.
+Denise Moyo was born in Zimbabwe.
+She graduated from Boston University and is a licensed clinical social worker and Board Certified Behavior Analyst.
+Denise Moyo uses poetry and songs to speak about God, issues of trauma and emotional pain, as well as many other different topics.
+Her poetry is presented in a way that is prayerful, transformative and healing.

 Please check back soon!